RIPDucky24/dualra1n/README.md

 # dualra1n

 A script that lets you dualboot iOS 15-14. and 13.6/13.7, (semi-tethered) using [checkm8](https://www.theiphonewiki.com/wiki/Checkm8_Exploit)-vulnerable devices.
-This is not a downgrade, however you can use [downr1n](https://github.com/edwin170/downr1n) instead.
+This is not a downgrade, however you can use [downr1n](https://github.com/edwin170/downr1n) or the --downgrade option instead.

-This will **not work** on devices with iOS 16.
+This will **not work** on devices with iOS 16+.

 # How can you dualboot?